dell-research-harvard/linktransformer/README.md

 - Efficient 1:1, 1:m, and m:1 merges
 - Clustering methods for grouping similar data
 - Support for various NLP models available on HuggingFace
-- Classification - prediction and training in one line of code!
+- Classification - prediction, and training in one line of code!

 ## Coming soon
 - FAISS GPU, cuDF, cuML and cuGraph integration